ULHPC/tutorials/basic/sequential_jobs/README.md

     # Number of job slots
     NB_JOBS=12

+#### Step 4: Submit the job

 We will spawn 1 process / 2 cores

     oarsub -l nodes=2 $WORK/PS2/launcher-scripts/bash/generic/parallel_launcher.sh

+#### Step 5: Download the files

-On your laptop, transfer the files in the current directory and watch them with your favorite viewer:
+On your laptop, transfer the files in the current directory and look at them with your favorite viewer:

     rsync -avz chaos-cluster:/work/users/<LOGIN>/PS2/images .

-##  Advanced use case, with 'JCell'
+## Exercise 3: Advanced use case, using a Java program: "JCell"

 Let's use [JCell](https://jcell.gforge.uni.lu/), a framework for working with genetic algorithms, programmed in Java.